openai/gym-http-api/README.md

 Testing
 ============

-This repository contains tests that can be run using the `nose2` framework.
+This repository contains integration tests, using the python client implementation to send requests to the local server.
+They can be run using the `nose2` framework.
 From a shell (such as bash) you can run nose2 directly:

     cd gym-http-api
     nose2